 A carbon offset is an action or activity (such as the planting of trees or carbon sequestration) that compensates for the emission of CO₂ or other gases to the atmosphere.
 Put another way, carbon offsetting is a way for compensating for emissions by making an equivalent CO₂ saving elsewhere.
-The carbon offset program Castrol uses supports a range of projects that currently include a cookstove installation project in Mexico and a forest protection and planting project in Zambia.
+The carbon offset program Castrol uses supports a range of projects since 2014, including a cookstove installation project in Mexico and a forest protection and planting project in Zambia.
 These projects not only reduce carbon emissions but also provide livelihood benefits in support of the UN Sustainable Development Goals.

 Please note that a carbon offsetting program will not change or reduce the CO₂ emissions from any combustion of Castrol product nor is it certain that carbon offsetting has a quantifiable effect on the planet.